serokell/blog-posts/typed-lambda-calculus/article.md

 ## Polymorphic lambda-calculi

-Polymorphism, essentially, is the ability of the type system to represent terms that contain arbitrary types.
+Polymorphism, essentially, is the ability of the type system to represent terms that can have arbitrary types.
-Practically speaking, a fully-typed program will not contain any polymorphic types, but its parts, especially during type checking or type inference, might.
+Practically speaking, a fully-typed program will not have any terms with polymorphic types, as it is, essentially, a placeholder.
+But its parts, especially during type checking or type inference, might.

 We need to distinguish two different kinds of polymorphism (Strachey, 2000):